MoscowJS/speaker/README.md

 technical presentations and **coaching** people who are preparing one.

-This may seem like an overkill, but belive me, your presentation will be more valuable, clear and concise after these rehersals.
+This may seem like an overkill, but belive me, your presentation will be more valuable, clear and concise after these rehearsals.
 You will be less nervous on stage and prepared in case anything goes wrong.
 Listeners will be thankful and you'll have something to be proud of.
 (Did I mention that every talk is recoreded and published online after the event?)